meppu/eight/README.md

 # Eight

-Simple yet advanced asynchronous embedded key-value database.
+Modular asynchronous embedded key-value database.

-Eight is an embedded database for Rust that uses filesystem to store values.
-Eight also has it is own redis-like query language, an embedded server focused on asynchronous execution, `eight-serve` crate to host database on your machine as web server, official HTTP and WebSocket client implementation for `eight-serve`, expose feature to create a web server for eight to use it, macros to make embedded usage easier.
+Eight is a modular asynchronous embedded key-value database.
+I said modular because it has something much powerful that can change eight into anything, Storages.
+If something implements Storage trait, it can be used **Eight Server**, can be hosted with **Eight Expose** and then can be used with **Eight Client**.
+You can LRU Cache, Redis Storage, and even implement it for some database like MySQL, MongoDB, SurrealDB and so on...
+You can make your own storage implementation and take advantages of **Eight Server**: Redis-like query language, Asynchronous command execution, User permissions etc...
+This is why eight is not only a simple embedded database, it is a modular embedded database.

+Eight currently ships two default storage implementations: In-memory storage and Filesystem based storage.
+If you don't like to use them, Make your own storage and publish it as a crate!

+Visit `examples/` directory for more examples about eight.

 - For more information about embedded database itself, please view [README.md](https://github.com/meppu/eight/blob/main/eight/README.md) on `eight/` directory.
 - For more information about `eight-serve`, please view [README.md](https://github.com/meppu/eight/blob/main/eight-serve/README.md) on `eight-serve/` directory.
-- For implementing a client yourself, [view official implementation](https://github.com/meppu/eight/tree/main/eight/src/client) and also visit [expose module](https://github.com/meppu/eight/tree/main/eight/src/expose).
+- For implementing an **Eight Client** yourself, [view official implementation](https://github.com/meppu/eight/tree/main/eight/src/client) and also visit [expose module](https://github.com/meppu/eight/tree/main/eight/src/expose).

 ## Commands